-Mayo Clinic explains that gingivitis occurs when plaque, a sticky substance made up of bacteria, builds on up the teeth and gums.
+Mayo Clinic explains that gingivitis occurs when plaque, a sticky substance made up of bacteria, builds up on the teeth and gums.
 Typical symptoms include gums that are red (instead of pink), bleed easily and are swollen.
 The gums can also feel tender and soft to the touch.
 The plaque hardens into tartar, and more plaque builds up on the tartar which then continues to irritate the gums.
 If you notice any of the above, it’s in your best interest to act quickly to help your mouth heal.

 Brushing and Flossing

 A slip in your oral hygiene routine can put you at risk of gingivitis.
-Not brushing or flossing regularly gives plaque a chance to build up and inflame the gums.
+Not brushing or flossing regularly gives the plaque a chance to build up and inflame the gums.
 Get back in the habit of brushing at least twice a day, if not after every meal.
 Use a toothbrush with soft bristles so that you don’t irritate your gums further.

 When you brush, choose a toothpaste with fluoride, which prevents cavities by strengthening your enamel and stopping the progression of tooth decay.
-Products such as Colgate® Total® Clean Mint can be particularly helpful in fighting oral bacteria for up to 12 hours after brushing.

 Flossing is also an important step in the fight against gingivitis.
-Floss removes pieces of food and plaque from between your teeth, helping to reduce not only your risk of gum disease, but for cavities and tartar buildup as well.
+Floss removes pieces of food and plaque from between your teeth, helping to reduce not only your risk of gum disease but for cavities and tartar buildup as well.